-Subsidiaries, namely the entities controlled by the Group, are consolidated.
+Subsidiaries, which are those entities which are controlled by the Group, are consolidated.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if, and only if, the Group has: